caroline-mccain/workshop/Project2.md

 # Project 2: Investigating Land Use and Land Cover - Mongolia

 ## Part 1: Histograms with Density Plots and Linear Models
 This part of the project involved taking land use and land cover variables and using them to make predictions of population values.
+(This was done using land use and land cover variables from 2015 and population values from 2019 due to the fact that the 2015 population values would not download.
+However, the population does not seem to be growing drastically in any direction.)
 First, for reference, these are histograms of the population and density of Khovsgol.
 ![](popHisto.png)
 This shows that the majority of ADM subdivisions within Khovsgol have a population below 10,000, and only one ADM subdivision is over that, with a population of > 30,000.
 ![](densityPop.png)